 Depth Therapy

-Beneath the routines of daily life, the psyche moves quietly.
-Parts of ourselves are often set aside in order to keep going — experiences, feelings, and truths left by the side of the road.
-When unattended, they can return as anxiety, depression, or recurring patterns.
+Beneath the routines of daily life, parts of ourselves are often set aside in order to keep going — experiences, feelings, and truths left by the side of the road.
+When unattended, they can return as anxiety, depression, or recurring themes.

-In practice, this means understanding why familiar struggles keep returning — even when you have insight, motivation, or coping strategies.
+In practice, this means understanding why familiar struggles keep returning — even when insight, motivation, or coping strategies are already present.

 Listening Beneath the Symptoms

-Where symptom-focused approaches aim to correct what is visible, depth therapy attends to what lives underneath — the patterns, images, emotions, and unlived potentials that shape your life from below the surface.
-This work is not about fixing, but about listening.
-This kind of attunement helps reveal the roots of anxiety, depression, and recurring patterns — not just how to manage them, but why they arise in the first place.
+Where symptom-focused approaches aim to correct what is visible, depth therapy attends to what lives underneath — the patterns, emotions, images, and unlived potentials that shape life from below the surface.
+This may include symbolic material such as dreams, which often give form to what has not yet reached conscious language.
+This work is not about fixing, but about listening closely.
+This kind of attunement helps reveal the roots of anxiety, depression, and recurring patterns, not just how to manage them, but why they arise in the first place.

 The psyche carries its own intelligence.
-What returns is often not merely a symptom, but a direction — the movement of the Self asking to be noticed and lived.
+What returns is often not merely a symptom, but a direction — the movement of the deeper self asking to be noticed and lived.
 What emerges through this process becomes the material of change.

 Bringing What Is Unconscious Into Awareness

-Carl Jung wrote that the task of a human life is not to remain unconscious, nor to be overtaken by what arises from the unconscious, but to bring what presses upward into awareness.
-This does not mean forcing insight or engaging in endless inner questioning, but developing a conscious relationship to what arises — so it can be met, understood, and integrated rather than acted out.
+Carl Jung wrote that the task of a human life is not to remain unconscious, nor to be overtaken by what arises, but to develop a conscious relationship with the forces that shape us.
+This does not mean forcing insight or engaging in endless inner questioning, but expanding our capacity to meet what arises — so it can be understood and integrated rather than acted out.

-Depth therapy works in the in-between space — where emotions, images, patterns, and conflicts are approached neither as problems to eliminate nor truths to be obeyed, but as movements within the psyche asking to be met.
+Depth therapy works at the intersection of inner and outer life — where emotions, images, and repeating themes are approached neither as problems to eliminate nor truths to be obeyed, but as movements asking for a place in lived experience.

-In this work, therapist and client attend to what is emerging, allowing understanding and meaning to develop slowly, without forcing outcomes.
-This quiet increase in consciousness is what allows change to occur.
+In this work, therapist and client attend to what is emerging, allowing understanding and meaning to develop naturally, without forcing outcomes.
+This is what makes lasting change possible.

-Depth therapy attends to the psyche in its fullness — its patterns, longings, shadows, and quiet wisdom.
+This work attends to the psyche in its fullness — its patterns, longings, shadows, and quiet wisdom.
 It is a sustained attention to what has been fragmented, overlooked, or left behind.
-Here, the material of your inner life — thoughts, memories, and emotions — becomes the ground of change.
+Here, the material of your inner life, including thoughts, memories, and emotions, becomes the ground of change.

 A Relational Encounter

-The work is relational.
-The psyche responds to careful presence, and the depth in one calls to the depth in another — abyssus vocat abyssum.
-Psychotherapy unfolds as a collaborative process: together, we attend to how past and present experience shape perception, emotion, and relationship.
+Therapy is relational.
+The psyche responds to careful presence, depth calls to depth, abyssus vocat abyssum.
+The work unfolds as a collaborative process: together, we attend to how past and present experience shape perception, emotion, and relationship.
+This is not a retreat from reality, but a way of seeing more clearly how you actually move through the world.

 Through this shared attention, recurring patterns come into view, old emotional wounds can be worked with rather than repeated, and new ways of relating become possible.